mmccoyd/hillside_dactyl_50/Readme.md

-# Blerb
+# Blurbs

-A split choc keyboard
+## GitHub Blurb

-with a three-row contoured keywell and a five-key double-arc thumb cluster similar to the Dactyl Lightcycle.
+A small Dactyl type choc-spaced keyboard (split contoured-keywell) with three main rows of six and a five-key double-arc thumb cluster.

-The case design allows tight choc spacing, or a tad narrower.
+## Rest of Readme

+This is a Dactyl type case and bottom plate that go around the [Hillside MCU Breakout] guts and optional keywell [Amoeba Choc14]s.

 Some key features are:

-- Original Dactyl flat style thumb cluster, not gripping hand Manuform style.
+- Original Dactyl non-gripping motion thumb cluster.
+- The case design allows choc 18 x 17 mm spacing, or a tad narrower.
 - Focus on wireless, but with wired split support with a little case drilling.
 - (Header for external switches (with a little case drilling))
 - (Parametric design for tweaks within a modest range.)

-# Blerb wrt others
+## Blurb WRT other Hillsides

-A contoured keywell gives each finger its preferred height, like a choc Dactyl Lightcycle.
+A contoured keywell gives each finger its preferred height for more comfort and easier chording.

-# Name
+## Name

-Hillside 50 Dactyl
+Hillside Dactyl 50